Select a topic below to see the frequently asked questions.

 What do I need to check in?

-You will need a copy of your reservation confirmation along with a valid Driver License.
-The name on the confirmation and drivers license MUST be the same.
+You will need a copy of your reservation confirmation along with a valid Driver License, and description including the make, model, year, color and license plate number of any vehicle left in the parking lot overnight.
+The name on the confirmation and driver's license MUST be the same.

 How much does it cost to camp?